pharo-project/pharo/doc/RefactoringEngine.md

 Here is a brief overview of the core components.

-- RBScanner and RBParser.
-The RBScanner and RBParser are used by Pharo to create an abstract syntax tree (AST) from the methods source code.
+- `RBScanner` and `RBParser`.
+The `RBScanner` and `RBParser` are used by Pharo to create an abstract syntax tree (AST) from the methods source code.
-- RBProgramNode and subclasses.
-These are the base and concrete subclasses for all RB-Nodes representing a syntax node class, like RBMethodNode, RBAssignmentNode, et cetera.
+- `RBProgramNode` and subclasses.
+These are the base and concrete subclasses for all RB-Nodes representing a syntax node class, like `RBMethodNode`, `RBAssignmentNode`, et cetera.
-- RBParseTreeSearcher and RBParseTreeRewriter.
+- `RBParseTreeSearcher` and `RBParseTreeRewriter`.
 Some refactoring operations use the tree searcher and rewriter for applying a transformation on the abstract syntax tree.
 They implement a program node visitor.
-- RBClass, RBMetaclass, RBMethod.
+- `RBClass`, `RBMetaclass`, `RBMethod`.
 Class and Method meta-models representing a class or method created, removed or modified during a refactoring operation.
-- RBNamespace.
+- `RBNamespace`.
 A namespace is an environment for resolving class and method entities by name and collects all changes resp. changed entities.
-- RBRefactoring and subclasses.
+- `RBRefactoring` and subclasses.
 Abstract base classes and its concrete subclasses for refactoring operations.
-Every basic refactoring operation is implemented as a subclass of the RBRefactoring class.
+Every basic refactoring operation is implemented as a subclass of the `RBRefactoring` class.
 A refactoring operation checks the precondition that must be fulfilled and implements the actual code transform method.
-- RBCondition.
+- `RBCondition`.
 Instead of implementing conditions and condition checking code into every single refactoring operation, the RBCondition class implements a set of common tests and can be created and combined to realize a composition of conditions.
-- RBRefactoryChange.
+- `RBRefactoryChange`.
 Applying a refactoring within a namespace collects changes without applying the actual change to the system.
-These changes are represented by RBRefactoryChange subinstances and a composition of refactory changes.
+These changes are represented by `RBRefactoryChange` subinstances and a composition of refactory changes.

 ## Default refactorings exposed to the user